-Figure 2 (a) displays the distribution of agreement/disagreement with 'more EU' vis-à-vis the EU-R/W dimension.
-Let us first check for the expected sign correspondence, i.e. how many countries associate prevalent agreement (disagreement) with prevalent right (wrong) judgment for the EU.13 This occurs for about half of the countries only (13/27); the correlation coefficient is in fact positive (0.1) but statistically weak.
+Figure 2(a) displays the distribution of agreement/disagreement with 'more EU' vis-à-vis the EU-R/W dimension.
+Let us first check for the expected sign correspondence, i.e. how many countries associate prevalent agreement (disagreement) with prevalent right (wrong) judgment b) Intensity of agreement/disagreement with the statement: 'More decisions should be taken at the EU level' (Table 4) vis-à-vis intensity of H-R/W (Table 2)

+Figure 2.

+for the EU.
+This occurs for about half of the countries (13/27).
 However, note that all countries (except Latvia) belonging to the EU-R/H-W quadrant consistently express agreement with more integration.
-By contrast, the 'anomaly' is that all countries (except Luxembourg) belonging to the EU-R/H-R quadrant express disagreement, and only two of the countries in the EU-W/H-W quadrant express substantial disagreement (Greece and This Finland). evidence suggests that the main driver agreement/disagreement with further integration is the negative/positive judgment towards the home country rather than the EU per se.
-This hypothesis is corroborated by Figure 2 (b), which shows that in 75% of countries prevalent agreement with more integration is associated with prevalent negative judgement for the home country and vice versa (the correlation coefficient is -0.5).
+By contrast, the 'anomaly' is that all countries (except Luxembourg) belonging to the EU-R/H-R quadrant express disagreement, and only two of the countries in the EU-W/H-W quadrant express substantial disagreement (Greece and Finland).
+This evidence suggests that the main driver of agreement/disagreement with further integration is the negative/positive judgment towards the home country rather than the EU per se.
+This hypothesis is corroborated by Figure 2(b), which shows that in 75% of countries prevalent agreement with more integration is associated with prevalent negative judgement for the home country and vice versa.
 As a consequence, the 'global satisfaction' and 'global dissatisfaction' quadrants may be characterized as expressing opposite attitudes towards further integration mainly driven by opposite judgements about home countries.